 if n == 1:

-return 1 # The Base Case
+return 1 # the base case

 else:

-return n * factorial(n - 1) # The Recursive Case
+return n * factorial(n - 1) # the recursive case

 So, we can implement the factorial function both iteratively and recursively.
 This isn't uncommon.
 Indeed any iterative algorithm can be made recursive if we wish.
 I'll show you a few examples.
 In each, I'll first give an iterative and then a recursive algorithm.